-Facing Republican opposition, Democrats may have to rely on the budget reconciliation process to get the Made in America Tax Plan approved with a simple majority in both chambers of Congress, as they have already done with the American Rescue Plan in March 2021.
+Facing Republican opposition, Democrats may have to rely on the budget reconciliation process to get the various elements of the tax plan approved with a simple majority in both chambers of Congress, as they have already done with the American Rescue Plan in March 2021.

 As stated earlier, Biden’s tax plan was presented briefly with the American Jobs Plan, which is the first part of the Build Back Better plan.
 The second part will focus on the American Families Plan, and it is expected to outline specific increases for individual taxes that will fund it.